Quantweb3-com/NexusBridge/README.md

 ## License

-Nexus is available on GitHub under the MIT License.
+NexusBridge is available on GitHub under the MIT License.
 Contributions to the project are welcome and require the completion of a Contributor License Agreement (CLA).
 Please review the contribution guidelines and submit a pull request.
 See the [LICENSE](LICENSE) file for details.